Are you looking to grow your presence on instagram? have you hit an instagram plateau? Check out these tips to grow your instagram organically.

 - If you’re a blogger, make sure your IG account is linked on your homepage.
 And if you run a contest and have “extra entries”, throw in ‘Follow on Instagram’ for more followers.
 That person is on your blog for a reason, they dig your style!-they’ll dig your IG style as well and will most likely follow you there too!
 That’s the fun of social networks, they’re all interlinked!
 On our facebook page, we have an instagram link next to our ‘About Us’.

-- If you want to connect with brands, follow and tag them!!
+- If you want to connect with brands, follow and tag them!
 There are real people behind those accounts and the more you reference them, the more likely they are to comment back because they’ll keep seeing your name in their notifications!
-Check out the pic below, notice how I was at Home Depot?
-I spent a lot of money there that day for my monthly craft night so I snapped a shot and tagged them.
-They commented back “We do love our crafty Home Depot ladies” Fun!
+Example: I was at Home Depot and I spent a lot of money there that day for my monthly craft night so I snapped a shot and tagged them.
+They commented back “We do love our crafty Home Depot ladies” Easy way to get on their radar since I’m organically using their products anyway.